 The Long Bright

-The Long Bright premiere: Hila Plitmann with Orchestra 2001 and the Temple University Music Prep Children's Choir.
+The Long Bright premiere: Hila Plitmann with Orchestra 2001 and the Temple University Music Prep Children’s Choir, The Kimmel Center, Philadelphia.
 Photo by Anthony Burokas.

 Scored for: soprano solo, SSAA (suitable for girl’s, children’s, women’s or intergenerational treble chorus), orchestra